AnnikaTjuka/annikatjuka.github.io/index.md

 **Blog posts**

 Tjuka, Annika.
-"A list of color, emotion, and human body part concepts," in Computer-Assisted Language Comparison in Practice, 01/11/2021, [https://calc.hypotheses.org/3023](https://calc.hypotheses.org/3023).
+"A list of color, emotion, and human body part concepts," in_ Computer-Assisted Language Comparison in Practice_, 01/11/2021, [https://calc.hypotheses.org/3023](https://calc.hypotheses.org/3023).

 Tjuka, Annika.
-"Adding data sets to NoRaRe: A guide for beginners," in Computer-Assisted Language Comparison in Practice, 11/08/2021, [https://calc.hypotheses.org/2890](https://calc.hypotheses.org/2890).
+"Adding data sets to NoRaRe: A guide for beginners," in _Computer-Assisted Language Comparison in Practice_, 11/08/2021, [https://calc.hypotheses.org/2890](https://calc.hypotheses.org/2890).

 Tjuka, Annika.
-"A multilingual body part concept list," in Computer-Assisted Language Comparison in Practice, 14/06/2021, [https://calc.hypotheses.org/2788](https://calc.hypotheses.org/2788).
+"A multilingual body part concept list," in _Computer-Assisted Language Comparison in Practice_, 14/06/2021, [https://calc.hypotheses.org/2788](https://calc.hypotheses.org/2788).

 Tjuka, Annika.
-"How to review concept lists in collaboration (How to do X in linguistics 6)," in Computer-Assisted Language Comparison in Practice, 15/03/2021, [https://calc.hypotheses.org/2680](https://calc.hypotheses.org/2680).
+"How to review concept lists in collaboration (How to do X in linguistics 6)," in _Computer-Assisted Language Comparison in Practice_, 15/03/2021, [https://calc.hypotheses.org/2680](https://calc.hypotheses.org/2680).

 Tjuka, Annika.
-"How to organize a virtual journal club (How to do X in linguistics 4)," in Computer-Assisted Language Comparison in Practice, 20/01/2021, [https://calc.hypotheses.org/2613](https://calc.hypotheses.org/2613).
+"How to organize a virtual journal club (How to do X in linguistics 4)," in _Computer-Assisted Language Comparison in Practice_, 20/01/2021, [https://calc.hypotheses.org/2613](https://calc.hypotheses.org/2613).

 Tjuka, Annika.
-"Possibilities of digital communication in linguistics (How to do X in linguistics 2)," in Computer-Assisted Language Comparison in Practice, 07/12/2020, [https://calc.hypotheses.org/2556](https://calc.hypotheses.org/2556).
+"Possibilities of digital communication in linguistics (How to do X in linguistics 2)," in _Computer-Assisted Language Comparison in Practice_, 07/12/2020, [https://calc.hypotheses.org/2556](https://calc.hypotheses.org/2556).

 Tjuka, Annika.
-"A list of 171 body part concepts," in Computer-Assisted Language Comparison in Practice, 28/09/2020, [https://calc.hypotheses.org/2512](https://calc.hypotheses.org/2512).
+"A list of 171 body part concepts," in _Computer-Assisted Language Comparison in Practice_, 28/09/2020, [https://calc.hypotheses.org/2512](https://calc.hypotheses.org/2512).

 Tjuka, Annika.
-"Adding concept lists to Concepticon: A guide for beginners," in Computer-Assisted Language Comparison in Practice, 29/01/2020, [https://calc.hypotheses.org/2225](https://calc.hypotheses.org/2225). <br/><br/><br/>
+"Adding concept lists to Concepticon: A guide for beginners," in _Computer-Assisted Language Comparison in Practice_, 29/01/2020, [https://calc.hypotheses.org/2225](https://calc.hypotheses.org/2225). <br/><br/><br/>

 ## Selected Talks